wvteijlingen/micromodal/README.md

 <button data-modal-close>Cancel</button>
 ```

-## Programatically closing a modal (with an optional return value)
+## Programmatically closing a modal (with an optional return value)
 You can also close a modal by dispatching an event from within the modal.
 You can use this if your return values are not static,
-or you want to close the modal programatically.
+or you want to close the modal programmatically.

 Dispatch a bubbling event named `closemodal` from within the modal.
 Set `bubbles` to true to make sure it reaches micromodal.
 You can use the `detail` attribute to pass your value.